mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 (`NextDatePicker` will become `DatePicker`, ...)
 :::

-Date pickers are displayed with:

-- Dialogs on mobile
-- Text field dropdowns on desktop

 ## Basic usage

-The Date Picker is rendered as a modal dialog on mobile, and a textbox with a popup on desktop.

 {{"demo": "BasicDatePicker.js"}}

 ## Component composition

-The Date Picker components are built using the `DateField` for the keyboard editing and the `DateCalendar` for the view editing.
+The Date Picker component is built using the `DateField` for the keyboard editing, and the `DateCalendar` for the view editing.
-All the documented props of those two components can also be passed to the Date Picker components.
+All the documented props of those two components can also be passed to the Date Picker component.

 Check-out their documentation page for more information: